Using the best non stick frying pan for induction hob can revolutionize your cooking experience and makes meal preparation quicker and easier.

 Ozeri induction-ready non-stick pan is from their stone earth series that has the safe stone-inspired coating called Stonehenge.

-The coating is free of all harmful chemicals such as PFOA, Gen X, PFOS, etc. Its desirability doubles by the pretty color choices, non-stick performance, and even rapid heating.
+The coating is free of all harmful chemicals such as PFOA, Gen X, and PFOS, thus making it a healthiest cookware.
+Its desirability doubles by the pretty color choices, non-stick performance, and even rapid heating.

 This 12-inches pan has high-gauged aluminum in the core to promote heat conductivity and a magnetic base bonded at the bottom, making it compatible for induction ranges.